onzfonz/comp227/src/content/0/en/part0d.md

 Make sure you press enter after each command.

 Vim is the default text editor that is used in the command line.
-If you aren’t comfortable or have never used vim, you can set up other Unix text editors instead.
+If you aren’t comfortable or have never used Vim, you can set up other Unix text editors instead.
 So if you'd like to use emacs you’d write: